Problems on infinite sumset configurations in the integers and beyond: Sumsets in sets of integers without density

 Whenever $A\subset\N$ contains $B+C$ with $B,C \subset \N$ infinite, the set $A$ must have infinitely many pairs of terms at the same distance.
 Just as in~\cite[Remark~1.4]{TZ23} this precludes a version of \cref{q:bcprimes} that applies to subsets of $\P$ with positive relative density: one can remove a subset of zero relative density from $\P$ such that the resulting set no longer has bounded gaps, and hence no infinite sumset.

 We finish this section with a question in a different direction.
 By \cref{prop_B+Cindensity}, we know that not every set of positive density contains a sumset of the form $B\oplus B+t$ where $B$ is an infinite set of primes and $t\in\N$.
-However, for certain sets of number theoretic origin, such as level sets of the classical Liouville function, this conclusion may hold. \begin{question} Let $A\subset\N$ be the set of natural numbers that are divisible by an odd number of primes counting multiplicity.
+However, for certain sets of number theoretic origin, such as level sets of the classical Liouville function, this conclusion may hold. \begin{question} Let $A\subset\N$ be the set of natural numbers that have an odd number of prime factors counting multiplicity.
 Is there an infinite set $B\subset\P$ such that $B\oplus B\subset A$? \end{question} This is only the easiest case to state of numerous variants of this question.
-Instead we could consider integers whose number of prime factors are $a\bmod b$ for some $a\geq 0$ and $b\geq 1$, or count the prime factors in any of these classes without multiplicity, or more generally consider the level set of any aperiodic multiplicative function.
+Instead we could consider integers whose number of prime factors are $a\bmod b$ for some $a\geq 0$ and $b\geq 1$, or count the prime factors in any of these classes without multiplicity, or more generally consider the level set of any aperiodic (meaning zero average in every infinite arithmetic progression) multiplicative function.